edwrdq/Doral-Dynamics/docs/tutorials/7_pure_pursuit.md

 You can use [path.jerryio.com](https://path.jerryio.com) to generate paths for the autonomous.

 Using the Path Generator is simple:
- - Select the LemLib format (top right).
+ - Select the DDX format (top right).
  - Left click drag to move existing waypoints (big purple circles).
  - Left click to add a waypoint.
  - Right click to remove a waypoint.